Can you name Brazil’s XI from the 2002 World Cup final vs Germany?

 After an entertaining first half, Brazil began to turn the screw and two strikes from the competition’s top goalscorer sealed Brazil’s fifth world title.

-We’re asking you to name Brazil’s starting XI from that famous night in Japan.
-The score to beat from our office is 01:45.
+It remains the last time Brazil have lifted the World Cup and we’re asking you to name their starting XI from that famous night in Yokohama.
+The score to beat from our office is 01:45

 If this gives you a taste for another challenge, why not try and name every Brazilian to score 10+ Champions League goals?